melmatis/CEDARS/README.md

-cedars__download is a python function to get CEDARS claims data from the web to use the cedars__download function:
+*cedars__download* is a python function to get CEDARS claims data from the web.To use the *cedars__download* function:

 ## Step 1: Working Directory
-save cedars__download.py in the same folder as the notebook you use to do analysis on CEDARS data
+save *cedars__download.py* in the same folder as the notebook you use to do analysis on CEDARS data

 ## Step 2: Call the Data Download Function
-use this code in your notebook to call the cedars__download function:
+use this code in your notebook to call the *cedars__download* function:

 from cedars__download import fetch_cedars_claims
 local_path = fetch_cedars_claims(year)